 Pigment particles are larger than dye particles, making them more prominent.

 Color pigments are more heat, light, and temperature resistant than dyes.
-Dyes’ colors will also fade if they are exposed to heat, light, or air.
+Dyes’ colors will also fade if exposed to heat, light, or air.
 While pigments don’t fade under sunlight, they retain more brilliance, luster, and aura.